Francesco16p/SMA/LogisticMarkdownAnalysis.md

 ```

 ## Mean-field gaussian variational Bayes approximation
-The implementation on real data in Section 5.2 of the main paper reports also the performance of two other common Gaussian approximations, mean field variational bayes and Gaussian expectation propagation.
+The study in Section 5.2 of the main paper also reports on the performance of two other common Gaussian approximations, mean-field variational Bayes and Gaussian expectation propagation.
 This section provides the code to implement the former.
-To implement the approximation, we use the implementation developed by Durante and Rigon (2019), which can be obtained by downloading the file `logistic.R` at `https://github.com/tommasorigon/logisticVB`.
-Once this is done, the mean and the covariance matrix of the mean-field approximation are obtained with the following code.
+To do it, we use the code developed by Durante and Rigon (2019), which can be obtained by downloading the file `logistic.R` from `https://github.com/tommasorigon/logisticVB`.
+Once this is done, the mean and the covariance matrix of the mean field approximation are obtained using the following code.

 ```r
 rm(list = ls())